lanl/pymplot/README.md

 ## Description

-**pymplot** is a lightweight python + matplotlib based application package for efficiently generating high-quality plots for multi-dimensional scalar data.
-See our paper for further details.
+**pymplot** is a lightweight Python application package for efficiently generating high-quality plots for multi-dimensional scalar data.
+See the paper draft in doc for more details.

 LANL C number: C20105

-Author: Kai Gao @ EES-17, LANL
+Author: Kai Gao, <kaigao@lanl.gov>

 ## Installation